mbaak/synthsonic/README.rst

 Installation
 ------------

-Users can install with `pip install .`.
+Users can install with `pip install .`

-Developers should install with `pip install -e '.[dev,test]'`.
+Developers should install with `pip install -e '.[dev,test]'`

 Project Organization